How Does the Program Work?

 The Armenian Bar Association’s Mentorship Program matches current law students with practicing attorneys and judges.
 The matches are arranged by a committee of attorneys based on (1) geographic proximity, (2) law school affiliation, and (3) the student’s interest in a body of law, on the one hand, and the attorney’s area of practice, on the other.

-It is anticipated that each mentor and student pairing will engage in at least four (4) mentoring encounters within one year of the match.
+Each mentor and student pairing is expected to engage in at least four (4) mentoring encounters within one year of the match.
 These meetings can be in-person, over email, or by telephone, as needs and schedules warrant.

 We recommend mentoring sessions be tailored to the student’s status in law school.
 For first-year students, the participants may delve into discussions of various areas of law,